stevehodges/draftpunk/README.md

       logger.warn "#{self.name} is being created from #{temporary_approved_object.class.name} ##{temporary_approved_object.id}" # outputs: DerpCorp is being created from Business #1
     end

+### After create callback

+If you define a method on your model called `after_create_draft`, that method will be executed before the draft is created.
+This is useful in cases when you need a fully set-up draft to modify.
+For instance, after all of its associations have been set.

+You can access `self` (which is the DRAFT version being created), or the `temporary_approved_object` (the original object) in this method

+**Note that you are responsible for any saves needed**. draft_punk does not save again after your after_create executes

 ## Options before publishing a draft

 ### Before publish draft method